stameying/iosNote/README.md

     	```

 ## Build Error
-1. "Undefined symbols for architecture arm64":
+	"Undefined symbols for architecture arm64":

 	1. Go back to 6 under step5
 	2. add $(inherited) to the Other Linker Flags.

+## Contact

+ 	E-mail:huxiaora@usc.edu

+## Note:

+	I'm new to Swift and IOS development.
+This stuff takes me  1-2 days to figure it out, so I write this down to help people who might be new as well and try to use Embed Aeris Weather Map into their swift project.